devark28/alu-recipes-web/README.md

 ## Deployment

-- managed to redirect the subdomain of my https://recipes-git.bruceshimwa.tech domain to github pages.
-- https://recipes.bruceshimwa.tech still doesn't work until dns caches gets updated. until 48hrs or so the progress is on https://recipes-git.bruceshimwa.tech
+- https://recipes.bruceshimwa.tech points to the load balancer and distributes traffic using a round robbin algorithm.
-- i added a virtual server to my web servers to listen for https://recipes.bruceshimwa.tech domain and point to the my code's directory
+- i added a virtual server to my web servers to listen for https://recipes.bruceshimwa.tech domain and point to my recipes code's directory
 - my nginx configuration allows me to still have my resume https://bruceshimwa.tech and the recipes website on the same server.
 ```
 server {